The BEST Lake Louise Restaurants to Try

 Walliser Stube is a European restaurant at the Fairmont Chateau Lake Louise.
 It’s an upscale affair perfect for when you want to celebrate a special occasion, like a honeymoon in Banff.
 You’ll enter and find vast views of Lake Louise, but you’ll feel like you’re in Switzerland when you try the food.

 They are only open at night from 5:30 p.m. to 9:30 p.m., and reservations are highly recommended, especially around Christmas in Banff or in the peak summer months.
-Go ahead and add on the wine pairing; it’s likely the best you’ll find outside of the Alps.
+Go ahead and add on the wine pairing; it’s one of the best you’ll find outside of the Alps.

 - Price: $$